-This Management Proxy Circular (this "Circular") is delivered in connection with the solicitation by management of Helix BioPharma Corp. ("Helix") of proxies to be used at the annual and special meeting (the "Meeting") of holders ("Shareholders") of common shares of Helix (the "Common Shares") to be held on April 15, 2019, commencing at 10:00 a.m.
+This Management Proxy Circular (this "Circular") is delivered in connection with the solicitation by management of Helix BioPharma Corp. ("Helix" or the "Company") of proxies to be used at the annual and special meeting (the "Meeting") of holders ("Shareholders") of common shares of Helix (the "Common Shares") to be held on December 6, 2019, commencing at 10:30 a.m.
 (Toronto time) at the offices of Aird & Berlis LLP, 181 Bay Street, Suite 1800, Toronto, Ontario, M5J 2T9, and at all adjournments or postponements of the Meeting, for the purposes set forth in the accompanying Notice of Annual and Special Meeting of Shareholders (the "Notice of Meeting").